freenas/freenas-docs/userguide/services.rst

-The FTP service will not start if it cannot resolve the system hostname to an IP address using DNS.
+The FTP service will not start if it cannot resolve the system hostname to an IP address with DNS.
 To see if the FTP service is running, open :ref:`Shell` and issue the command:

 .. code-block:: none